5 Unique Things to Do in Croatia

 We did say unique, right?
 Froggyland is a museum in Split full of dioramas of stuffed frogs doing things that people do.
 This strange collection was created by a Hungarian taxidermist in the early 1900’s.
 While it might sound like a bizarre way to spend an hour, take the time to appreciate the expert level of taxidermy that was necessary to achieve such realistic scenes.
 The artist never made a single incision in any of the frogs, instead of using a method where cork was slowly and meticulously inserted through the mouth to fill out the bodies.
 Weird, definitely.
 Also, pretty fascinating.

 Museum Of Broken Relationships

 This idea came from the broken relationship of two Croatian artists who had a hard time parting with the physical mementos of their past love.
 As a way to keep their memories together, even as the people decided to part, they started this museum of relationships past.
-People from all over the world began mailing their own relationship mementos and you can find them all here.
+People from all over the world have shared their own relationship mementos and you can find them all here.
 You can visit the museum in Zagreb.

 Haludovo Palace Hotel

 If exploring abandoned places is your thing, island-hop over to this now abandoned hotel in Malinska, on the island of Krk.
 Particularly interesting due to the communist-era architecture and decor (or what’s left of it), the palatial hotel is a throwback to what luxury looked like in the early 1970s.
 It was a hotspot for wealthy tourists of the era and expanded to include a pool, fine dining, and swanky bars with financing from the owner of Penthouse magazine.
 Its location in former Yugoslavia made it no longer an attractive destination after war broke out in the ’90s, leaving it to decay.
 You can visit, but be careful, there’s broken glass scattered on the floors and the safety conditions can be a little sketchy.